hrodrig/freqhub/README.md

 # Automatic background polling keeps bot data fresh in cache
 POLLING_ENABLED=true  # Set to false to disable automatic polling POLLING_INTERVAL=10000  # Polling interval in milliseconds (default: 10000 = 10 seconds)

+# Rate Limiting Configuration (Optional)
+# Protects Freqtrade APIs from being overwhelmed
+RATE_LIMIT_ENABLED=true  # Set to false to disable rate limiting RATE_LIMIT_DEFAULT=60  # Default requests per window (default: 60) RATE_LIMIT_WINDOW=60  # Time window in seconds (default: 60)
 ```

 **Note**: If `VALKEY_ENABLED=false` or Valkey is unavailable, the system automatically falls back to in-memory caching.
 This ensures the application works even without Valkey, though with reduced performance for multi-bot scenarios.

 **Polling Service**: The polling service runs in the background and automatically refreshes bot data (ping, open trades, balance) to keep the cache fresh.
 This ensures that when users open the dashboard, data is already available.
 The service is smart and skips bots that already have fresh cache data, reducing unnecessary API calls.
 Set `POLLING_ENABLED=false` to disable it if you prefer on-demand caching only.

+**Rate Limiting**: Protects Freqtrade APIs from being overwhelmed by too many requests.
+Each bot has its own rate limit counter (default: 60 requests per 60 seconds).
+When the limit is exceeded, requests return HTTP 429 with `Retry-After` header.
+All responses include `X-RateLimit-*` headers for monitoring.
+The service uses Valkey for distributed rate limiting (with in-memory fallback).
+Set `RATE_LIMIT_ENABLED=false` to disable it.

 ### Frontend Environment Variables